ContraCLM: Contrastive Learning For Causal Language Model: More on Evaluation

-In this section, we dive deep into the model performance on the STS benchmarks.
 For each sequence pair in STS, a fine-grained similarity score ranging from 0 to 5 is provided, with a high similarity score indicating semantically similar pairs and low similarity scores suggesting semantically dissimilar or irrelevant pairs.
 For better illustration, we scale the human-annotated similarity scores to $[0, 1]$ to align with the model-predicted cosine similarity scores.
 This does not affect the evaluation as the spearman correlation reported in Section \ref{sec:nl_experiment} is a rank-based correlation metric.

-\paragraph{CLM yields poorly discriminative representations}{We report the model predicted similarity scores of sequence pairs in Figure \ref{fig:appendix_sts_scores_full}.
+\paragraph{CLM yields poorly discriminative representations}{We report the model predicted similarity scores of sequence pairs in the left column in Figure \ref{fig:appendix_sts_rank_and_score_analysis}.
 A good model is expected to yield representations that attain higher similar scores between similar sequence pairs and lower similarity values for dissimilar sequences.
-A large gap between the similarity scores of similar and dissimilar pairs is desired.
-However, as seen in the left column of Figure \ref{fig:appendix_sts_rank_and_score_analysis}, the similarity scores attained by the model trained with the standard CLM only objective are almost at one for both similar sequence pairs and dissimilar pairs.
-This again suggests that the representations yielded by CLM are squeezed into a tiny cone in the representation space rather than being scattered apart to leverage the vector space's capacity better.
-Despite the resulting similarity ranks are not entirely flattened, as shown in the right column in Figure \ref{fig:appendix_sts_rank_full}, CLM struggles in ranking similar sequences lower and dissimilar sequences higher as a consequence of its poorly discriminative representations such that low similarity scores can be assigned to the semantically similar and high similarity scores to dissimilar sequence pairs.}
+Thereby, a large gap between the predicted similarity scores of similar and dissimilar pairs is desired.
+However, as seen in Figure \ref{fig:appendix_sts_rank_and_score_analysis} (left), the similarity scores attained by the model trained with the standard CLM only objective are almost at one for both similar and dissimilar sequence pairs.
+This suggests that the representations yielded by CLM can\footnote{As investigated in Figure \ref{fig:motivation}, the decoder-only models pretrained with the CLM-only can suffer from the anisotropy issue, which depends on the model size and domain.} be squeezed into a tiny cone in the representation space rather than being scattered apart to leverage the vector space's capacity better.
+Despite the resulting similarity ranks are not entirely flattened, as shown in the right column in Figure \ref{fig:appendix_sts_rank_full}, CLM struggles in ranking similar sequences lower and dissimilar sequences higher as a consequence of the poorly discriminative representations such that low similarity scores can be assigned to the semantically similar and high similarity scores to dissimilar sequence pairs.